 Neighboring Peaks ›

 S.4 is a summit typical for this area - rough, rocky & rotten.
 The Blue Lakes trailhead on the north side of the Sneffels range makes this hike/climb easily accessible even to passenger vehicles.
 The hike up to Blue Lakes takes visitors into some outstanding scenery with an abundance of wildflowers.
 The climb, beyond the lower lake also accesses an area with an outstanding display of wildflowers and rugged mountains offering an impressive, photographic backdrop.
 The Class 3 ascent involves some talus scrambling followed by a brief ridge section with some modest 3rd class scrambling to finish the climb.
+Lidar increased the elevation of this peak from 13,242 to 13,256 ft.

 S.4 South Face-W. Ridge Route